Skip to main content

 Main Contracts

 For main contracts, the agent type must remain consistent across all related agreements.
-If you update one contract’s agreement type, the change will automatically apply to all associated main contracts, though you still have the option to adjust them if needed.
+If one contract’s agreement type is updated, the change will automatically apply to all associated main contracts.
+However, users can still adjust them if needed.

 Budget Impact

-Both Bill Pay and Non-Bill Pay agent types tie into the Owner’s Budget, so there's no change in which budget is affected.
+Both Bill Pay and Non-Bill Pay agent types are charged against the Owner’s Budget, so there is no change in which budget is affected.

 Invoicing

-When marking invoices as paid, all required fields—such as check number and payment date—must still be filled out, regardless of the agent type.
+When marking invoices as paid, all required fields—such as check number and payment date—must still be completed, regardless of the agent type.

 Integrations

-• Bill Pay: Invoices will be sent through integrations.
+• Bill Pay – Invoices are sent through integrations.

-• Non-Bill Pay: Invoices will not be sent through integrations.
+• Non-Bill Pay – Invoices are not sent through integrations.

 Did this answer your question?